vmware-tanzu-labs/educates-training-platform/docs/installation-guides/installation-instructions.md

 * [https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages/contour](https://github.com/vmware-tanzu/community-edition/tree/main/addons/packages/contour)

+For Kyverno, you can add values to ``clusterPackages.kyverno.settings``.
+The only setting that can currrently be supplied for Kyverno is ``replicaCount``.
+This defaults to 1, but can be set to 3 if you want to deploy Kyverno in HA mode.

 Next you must override the value of ``clusterSecurity.policyEngine``.
 The value depends on how your Kubernetes cluster is configured.

 If you are installing to OpenShift, ``clusterSecurity.policyEngine`` must be set to ``security-context-constraints``.